verifa/website/src/posts/how-to-create-nodeless-aws-eks-clusters-with-karpenter.md

 ---
 type: Blog
 title: 'How to create nodeless AWS EKS clusters with Karpenter for autoscaling'
 subheading: Karpenter is an exciting Kubernetes autoscaler that can be used to provision “nodeless” AWS EKS clusters.
-Nodeless means the EKS cluster can be provisioned with zero nodes to start with, and the Fargate hosted Karpenter pods scale up the actual worker nodes.
-Here are my learnings from setting it up.
 authors:
 - jlarfors
 tags: